 Thank you for your interest in highlighting Gaia Orion’s art and journey in your publication.
 In this media page you will find:

-- Press release for upcoming exhibition (in Boulder, CO)
+- Press release for solo exhibition (in Boulder, CO)

 - Artist’s bio

 - Photos of the artwork in living rooms

 - Information about the artist: International exhibits, publications, world conscious change initiatives, awards, reviews

 Media contact: [email protected] or +1 (705) 812-7937